KatsuteDev/Mal4J/setup.md

 ### Authenticate using OAuth 2.0

 The below method is massively simplified, for a more detailed explanation on OAuth2.0 works check this blog post: [OAuth2.0 authorization for MAL](https://myanimelist.net/blog.php?eid=835707).

-If you want to quickly generate a token you can use this [python script](https://gitlab.com/-/snippets/2039434).

 For developers using their own [authorization](https://myanimelist.net/apiconfig/references/authorization#step-1-generate-a-code-verifier-and-challenge) methods you can use the [`MyAnimeListAuthenticator`](https://docs.katsute.dev/mal4j/javadoc/Mal4J/com/kttdevelopment/mal4j/MyAnimeListAuthenticator.html) to generate an OAuth token from a client id and PKCE code challenge.